cityofaustin/Residential-Permitting/_projects/_template/overview.md

 in_projects_menu: false
 menu_sort_order: 10
 step_number: 0
-overview_of_steps_description: "some introductory text here"
+overview_of_steps_markdown: "some introductory text here"
 permalink: "/projects/project-folder/"

 _comments:
   excerpt: Shows up on homepage.
 Only use on overview page
   in_menu: Should this show up in the header navigation and homepage?
 Only use on overview page
-  overview_of_steps_description: Only use on overview page
+  overview_of_steps_markdown: Only use on overview page
   permalink: The relative URL of the project's folder, ie "/projects/project-folder/".
 Only use on overview page

   prefooter_text: text before the button at the bottom of overview